The Fall of Active Surplus and the Rise of the Gorilla Store

 Post Active Surplus, Graham Greene opened his first store inside the Ontario Science Centre selling electronic supplies in support of the Science Centre’s robotics program.
 A year later he opened the Gorilla Store on Spadina Avenue in a shared space with Makerspace where he offered supplies, electronic components and support materials for workshops.
 In February 2020, Graham opened a new storefront at 609 College Street that is a hybrid model of educational materials, electronic components, plastics and metal supplies and workshop space.
 The Gorilla Store also has room for the installation of artwork.
 It also carries some of the same weird and wonderful inventory of its predecessor Active Surplus, and with Graham Green’s extensive network of supplier connections, he can pretty much source anything as a special order.

 Embedded and encoded in each one of Ace’s signature electronic component works lies this unique history of Active Surplus and the Gorilla Store.

-The Gorilla Store at the Ontario Science Centre (here)
+The Gorilla Store (here)

 The Gorilla Store keeps the spirit of Active Surplus alive in Toronto (here)